HubbleNoScopes/sublime-text-package/README.md

+String literal re-define scan and authenticate with validation
 # sublime-text-package
 Sublime editor package is downloadable "sublime-text-package"

 This project is still being developed.
 Package does not have auto-updater and requires redownload with every update.

-String literal re-define scan and authenticate with validation

-If anyone can read, revise and edit this code it would be greatly appreciated.

-Please feel free to contact me with any update regarding the code.
+//I cannot figure out why the keybinding is not running the macro.
+//i don't see any errors in the sublime console.
+//i added alerts for debugging however i only see the "load success" alert.

+Read, Write, Edit - Please

+Contact
 https://github.com/HubbleNoScopes
 https://github.com/HubbleNoScopes/sublime-text-package